jormaechea/js-demos/README.md

 # JS Demos

-This repo contains some JS examples of language functionalities applied to real world problems.
+This repo contains some JS examples of language features applied to real world problems.

 Just browse the file tree to find them.
-Each of them has a link to test, change and play with in JSFiddle.
+Each feature has a README explaining a little bit of the feature and of each demo.

 Get started [here](demos/)!